nathanbegbie/conceptgrapher/README.txt

         sudo sh setup.sh

 To run the porgram:
+    1] move the .map files that you want to view, into the root folder

-    1] run the following
+    2] run the following
         sh run.sh

-    2] Then navigate to localhost:8000 on Chrome (it will not work on another browser)
+    3] Then navigate to localhost:8000 on Chrome (it will not work on another browser)

 To stop the server hosting the visualization, use:
     ctrl + c